deco3500/newsbias/README.md

 The data provided by the ACMA is useful, but lacks granularity and is only available from a “top-down” perspective.
 There is no functionality for a user who wants to interrogate a specific publication or website (i.e. search from the “bottom-up”).

 ## 2. Concept

-* News Bias is a web app that…

-outline the idea and the rationale behind it.
-Define the project aims and audience and identify how your idea is different from / improves upon other current offerings. *
+* Identify the target users/audience and what makes your idea different from existing solutions.*

-Our web-app will highlight ownership, key stakeholders, reach, and a crowdsourced trust rating for news web sites that users search for.
+News Bias is a web app that will highlight ownership, key stakeholders, reach, and a crowdsourced trust rating for news web sites that users search for.

-Use Case:
-SEARCH
+There are two main parts to the web app: Search and Fact Check.

+### Search
--Users enter a web address (whole site or specific article) -ownership, key stakeholders and reach for that news site is provided -crowdsourced trust rating is shown
--users have the option to contribute to the trust rating -may add other data to breakdown trust rating (i.e 34% conservatives vs 65% liberals find a source trustworthy.)
--if site has no data, submit it to be added
+Users can enter a web address (whole site or specific article) to search for the details of that news outlet.
+They will be presented with ownership, key stakeholders and reach data for that news site.
+A crowdsourced trust rating is also shown and users have the option to contribute to the trust rating.
+If the site has no data, users can submit for it to be added to our database.

-2)	FACT CHECK
+### Fact Check
--submit a quote and a link to an article to be fact checked by volunteers -results are displayed publically and requester is email
+User can submit a quote and a link to an article to be fact checked by a team of vetted volunteers.
+Results are displayed publically and requester is emailed.

-Guidelines/Parameters volunteers might check against (score for each category?):
+**Possible guidelines/parameters for fact check**
-Is the content factually correct
-(All aspects / most aspects / few aspects / no aspects) Have aspects been presented in an even and balanced manner (Both sides evenly considered / Some degree of bias / Large degree of bias) Is the headline reflective of the article’s content (i.e. is it clickbait?)
+*Is the content factually correct (All aspects / most aspects / few aspects / no aspects) *Have aspects been presented in an even and balanced manner (Both sides evenly considered / Some degree of bias / Large degree of bias)
+*Is the headline reflective of the article’s content (i.e. is it clickbait?)
-How sensational is the tone
-(Heavily sensationalised and exaggerated / Somewhat sensationalised and exaggerated / Generally not sensationalised)
+*How sensational is the tone (Heavily sensationalised and exaggerated / Somewhat sensationalised and exaggerated / Generally not sensationalised)

+### Strech goals
+*A further breakdown of the trust rating by non-identifiable demographics, e.g. 34% conservatives vs 65% liberals find a source trustworthy.
+*Chrome extension for users to check sites as they encounter them without having to navigate to a seperate site

+### Audience
+Our solution is aimed at people who are interested in who owns their news and how that might affect the bias of the news they read regularly

 ## 3. Team